-At KIPP, teachers, students, and families are all united around the same goal—college graduation.
+At KIPP, teachers, students, and families are all united around the same goal—preparing students for college and choice-filled lives.
 Through our collective hard work and commitment, KIPP students complete college at a rate that is above the national average for all students and four times higher than students of similar economic backgrounds.

 There is ongoing litigation between the California Department of Education and the Concerned Parent Association.
 A notice issued by State Superintendent of Public Instruction Tom Torlakson states, “The lawsuit accuses CDE of widespread, systemic non-compliance by local educational agencies with the Individuals with Disabilities Education Act (IDEA) and Section 504.
 The CDE denies these allegations and is actively defending the litigation.”